Configure SSO for Bluebeam Accounts | Entra ID

 Why are some users listed as "Not Matched"?

-You must reconcile unmatched email addresses before you can continue SSO and SCIM configuration.
+You must reconcile unmatched email addresses before you can continue SSO configuration.

 When you see this screen, you can: